EGAdams/SMOL_AI/smol_dev/late_night_wed.md

 #### Description

-This test case verifies that the `mode1P1Score` method updates the score for player 1 and sets the point flash and toggle if player 1 has 4 points.
+This test case verifies that the `playerOneScore` method updates the score for player 1 and sets the point flash and toggle if player 1 has 4 points.

 These are the main files and their contents that make up the program.